bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 to specify the `type` value.
 Since the default value for the base model is `image`, we don't n

-The base model's
-default type is `image` so if we do this
+The base model's default type is `image` so if we do this...

 {% highlight python %}
 image = Image.objects.create(image=some_image_file, caption="")
 {% endhighlight %}

-We get back an image, that is, a `MediaAsset` with its `type` attribute set to `image`.
+...we get back an image, that is, a `MediaAsset` with its `type` attribute set to `image`.
 For a video we need to ensure that the `create` method updates the keyword argument to the base manager, and then this is
 valid: